UMAprotocol/UMIPs/Omnibus 7.md

 -   A final fee of **45** needs to be added in the Store contract.
 ## Rationale

 This store fee was chosen as it is approximately equivalent to $400 in line with other collateral currencies as determined by using the average price observed on Coinmarketcap.
-For the GRO token, the fee is set above the expected value of $400 since there is no live trading price.

 ## Implementation